DataBiosphere/toil/docs/running/amazon.rst

 your cluster for you and scales up or down depending on the workflow's demands.

-The :ref:`Autoscaling` section details how to create a cluster and run a workflow that will dynamically scale depending on the workflows needs (AWS only, currently).
+The :ref:`Autoscaling` section details how to create a cluster and run a workflow that will dynamically scale depending on the workflow's needs.

 The :ref:`StaticProvisioning` section explains how a static cluster (one that won't automatically change in size) can be created and provisioned (grown, shrunk, destroyed, etc.).